MEMBERSHIP

 The law requires no other qualifications from arbitrators other than that they are over 18 years of age and in full possession of their civil rights.

-Arbitrators may be lawyers but frequently the parties choose an arbitrator for his expertise in the subject matter of their dispute, e.g. architects, engineers and the like, who sometimes have little or no formal legal training and experience.
+Arbitrators may be lawyers but frequently the parties choose an arbitrator for his/her expertise in the subject matter of their dispute, e.g. architects, engineers and the like, who sometimes have little or no formal legal training and experience.

 The Association requires all its arbitrators to be thoroughly familiar with, and experienced in, the law and practice of arbitration, the rules of evidence and procedure, the laws of contract and delict, and basic legal principles.
 For this purpose, it has an Education Program available.
 In addition, the Association requires its arbitrators to be mature, well-balanced personalities, capable of objective and dispassionate judgment, which is assessed in interviews with qualified applicants.